Totius

 About the author

-Born in Paarl in 1877, Jacob Daniël du Toit wrote under the pen name Totius and became one of the best-known figures in Afrikaans letters.
-He was the son of Stephanus Jacobus du Toit, an important leader in the early Afrikaans language movement, and his own career grew at the meeting point of literature, religion, and public life.
+Born in Paarl in 1877, Jacob Daniël du Toit wrote under the name Totius.
+He was the son of Stephanus Jacobus du Toit, an important figure in the early Afrikaans language movement, and he grew up in a world where language, religion, and public life were closely connected.